LasagnaCake/Makai/docs/specifications/anima-lang.md

 Meant to be a (mostly) gereral-purpose, (kinda) simple-to-use, (somewhat) extensible language, to be used for animation, entity control, dialog, and other uses.

+It is compiled into bytecode, and run in a virtual machine (`AVM::Engine`).

 All of its necessary components are located in the `AVM` namespace, inside the `Makai::Ex::Game` extension.

 To utilize it, simply derive from `AVM::Engine` in your class.